ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 ### Product completeness

-The new product completeness tab, in product view, lists all the parts of a product you can configure: attributes, assets, prices, availability, and so on.
+The new product completeness tab, in product view, lists all the parts of a product you can configure, for example, attributes, assets, prices, aor vailability.
 You can use it to get a quick overview of missing parts in the product configuration and to instantly move to the proper screen to fill the gaps.

 ![Product completeness tab](4.2_product_completeness.png)